Pricing Decision Guide

 Discount depth vs margin and volume pressure

-Same SKU economics across four promo depths.
+Same SKU economics across five promo depths.

 | Scenario | Discounted price | New margin | Extra units needed | Interpretation |